 So if you felt neglected in your childhood, there’s a high chance, it caused your low self-esteem.

 3. Your parents were too protective of you.

 Over-supportive and protective parents can be a bad thing for your self-esteem too.
-A certain stage of your life, you need to go out and interact with others, be it school or work.
+At a certain stage of your life, you need to go out and interact with others, be it for school or work.
 People outside your family aren’t always as supportive as your parents.
 Being over-protected leave you feeling unprepared when you interact with the world.

 Since what works at home, should what in school, right?
 Wrong!